 An important note about over-the-counter pain relievers: Please do not take pain relievers for the purpose of preventing vaccine side effects before your appointment as it may impact the effectiveness of the vaccine.

 You will need to remain in a waiting area for 15 minutes after you receive the vaccine so we can monitor you for rare potential allergic reactions to the vaccine.

 The Pfizer, Moderna, and Johnson & Johnson/Janssen vaccines were all approved to be administered under Emergency Use Authorization (EUA).
 EUA allows the FDA to approve the use of medical countermeasures (MCMs), including vaccines, during public health emergencies.

 To understand all the facts about the vaccine you’re about to receive, including the benefits and risks, download and review EUA document for your vaccine.
 Depending on vaccine availability and if this is your first or second dose, you will receive one of the following vaccines:

-As of 4/13/21, the administration of Johnson & Johnson/Janssen’s COVID-19 vaccine has been paused.
+As of 4/23/21, the pause on the Johnson & Johnson/Janssen COVID-19 vaccine has been lifted.
 Learn more.

 Wear A Mask

 Stay at least 6 feet away

 We are now offering drive-through*, mail-in or at-home COVID-19 tests.
 Results vary from 15 minutes to 2-5 days, so be sure to plan ahead.